A bold new future: why the satellite industry needs to ‘think different’

 There is an enormous infrastructure of supply chain for companies who want to create new products or services, and a workforce excited to be part of the industry.

 And there is plenty of capital if you know how to access it.

 Today’s space revolution has the potential to make the computer revolution look paltry by comparison.
 Whether it’s developing a moon base to turn water into fuel, a communications infrastructure that spans the solar system, spacecraft assembly in-orbit, entire new fields of medicine and energy, or interstellar flight and instant communication between the stars, humanity is on the verge of moving beyond the gravitational confines that have bounded our species since birth.
 And the fortunes to be made are unimaginable.

 The winners will be those who keep their eyes on innovation.
 They could be new entrants—but they could equally be existing players if they are willing to throw out their outdated business models and innovate.

 All it takes is a bit of vision, a dream to get there, and the dedication to make it happen.

-Frederick is Founder and Chief Executive Officer at Finance Technology Leverage (FTL).
-By financing exciting and challenging projects, FTL unlocks the potential of new advances in aerospace.
-Contact us to learn about how we can help fund your innovation.
+Frederick is the Founder and Chief Executive Officer of Finance Technology Leverage (FTL).
+By financing exciting and challenging projects, FTL unlocks new advances in energy, industrial technology and the life sciences.
+Contact us for more information.